-“Beef.
-It’s What’s for Dinner,” the slogan from the 1990s, hasn’t really aged that well.
-Due to its high cholesterol and saturated fat content, there have been many studies that consistently link eating red meat to getting heart disease and dying from it.1 That’s not to say we have to give up red meat entirely, but the American Heart Association encourages limiting the amount we eat.
+Due to its high cholesterol and saturated fat content, there have been many studies that consistently link regularly eating red meat to developing heart disease and even death.1 That’s not to say we have to give up red meat entirely, but the American Heart Association encourages limiting the amount we eat significantly.

 What meatless means